Tobias Sjökvist

 Tobias Sjökvist (born August 18, 1995) is a Swedish ice hockey player.
-He is currently playing with Lindlövens IF of the Hockeyettan.
+He is currently playing with BIK Karlskoga of the Hockeyettan.
 His father Niklas Sjökvist was also a proplayer.

 Career

-He made his debut for BIK Karlskoga in the HockeyAllsvenskan were he played in the 2013-14 season 4 games.
+He made his debut for BIK Karlskoga in the HockeyAllsvenskan where he played in the 2013-14 season 4 games.
 Sjökvist played one game in the Swedish Hockey League with Färjestad BK during the 2014–15 SHL season.
-He was also in the 2014-15 season on loan to Mariestad BoIS were he played 2 games in the HockeyEttan.
+He was also in the 2014-15 season on loan to Mariestad BoIS where he played 2 games in the HockeyEttan.
 In the season 2015-16 he played 33 games in the HockeyEttan for Örnsköldsvik HF.
-The following seasons he played for a bunch of clubs in the HockeyEttan: Köping HC, Borlänge HF, Tranås AIF and most recently for Linden Hockey.
+The following seasons he played for a bunch of clubs in the HockeyEttan: Köping HC, Borlänge HF, Tranås AIF and Linden Hockey.